• Skip to primary navigation

 • Herbs - Garlic, bay leaves, and fresh thyme.

-• Veggies - Green cabbage, Onion, parsnips, carrots, and celery.
+• Veggies - Green cabbage, Onion, parsnips, carrots, celery, and garlic.

 • Red Potatoes